David Wood (Christian apologist): Early life and incarceration

+Education

-He said that after five years between jail and prison, he was released in 2000 and went to college at Old Dominion University where he earned two bachelor's degrees.
-Wood wrote that while he was studying at Old Dominion University, he was challenged to convert to Islam by his friend, Nabeel Qureshi (a former Ahmadi Muslim, turned Christian, of Pakistani descent), and that he went about investigating the life of Muhammad using the earliest sources, including Ibn Ishaq's Life of Muhammad (the earliest extant biography of Muhammad); the hadith collections of Sahih al-Bukhari and Sahih Muslim (considered by Sunni Muslims to be the two most reliable or sahih collections of Muhammad's statements, actions, and example); and the History of the Prophets and Kings by Al-Tabari (one of Islam's greatest historians).
-Wood said that he concluded that the Quran and Muhammad's example did not simply describe violence in the past (as in the Bible), but rather commanded ongoing violence.
+Wood said that after five years between jail and prison, he was released in 2000 and went to college at Old Dominion University where he completed an integrated double major, graduating in 2004 with two bachelor’s degrees, a Bachelor of Arts (BA) in Philosophy and a Bachelor of Science (BS) in Humanities.
+Wood wrote that while he was studying at Old Dominion University, he was challenged to convert to Islam by his friend, Nabeel Qureshi, then an Ahmadi Muslim, turned Christian, of Pakistani descent, and that he went about investigating the life of Muhammad using the earliest sources, including Ibn Ishaq's Life of Muhammad, one of the earliest extant biography of Muhammad, the hadith collections of Sahih al-Bukhari and Sahih Muslim, and the History of the Prophets and Kings by Al-Tabari.
+Wood said that he concluded that the Quran and Muhammad's example did not simply describe violence in the past as in the Bible, but rather commanded ongoing violence.
 As a result, Wood said he then became a Christian apologist.
 Qureshi later did so as well after converting to Christianity, following religious debates he engaged in with Wood.

+Wood thereafter pursued graduate studies at Fordham University, earning a Master of Arts (MA) degree in Philosophy in 2008, a Master of Philosophy (MPhil) in 2010, and later completing a Doctor of Philosophy (PhD) in Philosophy of religion in 2013, publishing his dissertation Surprised by suffering: Hume, Draper, and the Bayesian argument from evil.
+Wood is also a member of the Society of Christian Philosophers and the Evangelical Philosophical Society.